 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-At the junction of South Gate Rd. and Summit Rd. there’s the Junction Ranger Station with bathrooms but no water.
+At the Ranger Station there are bathrooms but no water (or at least I’ve never seen it—see the reader comment below).
 There’s a photo display identifying the wildflowers you’ve been passing if you’re riding in the spring.
-Summit Rd. is a one notch steeper than what you’ve just ridden (the numbers deny this, but ask anyone who’s done the ride).
+Summit Rd. is one notch steeper than what you’ve just ridden, more like 8-9%.
 A sign says the summit is in 4.5 miles, and it’s dead right.
 Here you will do some work, but again the road contour is constantly varied so the tough stuff isn’t interminable and you don’t get bored.
-The final 100 yards are just ridiculously steep (I recorded 16% last time).
+The final 100 yards are just ridiculously steep (RidewithGPS says you touch 17% at one point).
 Every time I do it I say, “You will not walk, damn you—the summit’s right there!”

-When you reach the top, take time to gawk at the views and check out the nifty little Visitor Center (you can literally stand on the tippy-top summit of the mountain inside).
+When you reach the top, take time to gawk at the views and check out the nifty little Visitor Center ( If you go inside you can literally stand on the tippy-top summit of the mountain, which pokes up through the floor).
 The very best views aren’t from the parking lot—they’re from the roof of the Visitor Center, which is open to visitors.

 Adding miles: You’re a few miles from the Morgan Territory Road ride, though they’re unpleasant miles on a bike.
 Everything else is a substantial car trip away.